Lost time is defined as authorized time lost from scheduled work for:

 - To submit lost time, please click on the link below using Internet Explorer.
 You may also print the form below and fax lost time to URM at 303-860-5680.

-Under Colorado Workers’ Compensation law, an employee must lose either 24 hours of scheduled work OR three scheduled shifts of authorized time before workers’ compensation lost time benefits begin.
+Under Colorado Workers’ Compensation law, an employee must exceed three scheduled shifts of authorized lost time before Workers' Compensation lost time benefits begin.

 This is defined as the “waiting period.”
 URM must have lost time worksheets submitted in order to track this information.

 The waiting period is coded as sick/vacation leave.
-If an employee accumulates more than 14 occurrences of authorized lost time including the waiting period, then the sick/vacation time must be changed to OJI.
+If an employee continues to have authorized lost time that lasts longer than two weeks from the day they left work as a result of the injury, then the sick/vacation time must be changed to On the Job Injury (OJI).

 On the Job Injury (OJI) Eligible and Non-Eligible Employees

-- EXCEPTION at CU Boulder Campus ONLY: employees hired at 1 percent or 10 percent time into a permanent position in the classified system
+- employees hired at 1 percent or 10 percent time into a permanent position in the classified system

 If an employee is On the Job Injury eligible (OJI) and the waiting period has been met, the employee will receive 100 percent of their pay from their department for 90 occurrences.
 An occurrence is counted based on time lost from work.
 If an employee loses one hour for a medical appointment on a working day, the day is counted as a full occurrence.
 If 90 occurrences are reached, your handling adjuster will be in contact with you regarding the make whole process.